 Every child has a basic right to a full and rounded education, but too often autistic pupils are being denied this.
 A school system that only works for some pupils is not fit for purpose – we must make education, no matter what setting, more inclusive.

-Just 21.7% of autistic people are in full or part time employment, the lowest rate of employment of all disabled groups.
+Just 21.7% of autistic people are in employment, the lowest rate of employment of all disabled groups.

 This is a shocking waste, not just of personal potential and talent, but it also means businesses, and the wider economy, are missing out on the huge benefits autistic people can bring to the workplace.

-Many barriers still exist preventing autistic young people from entering the workforce, including access to good quality careers advice, inflexible hiring practices and non-inclusive workplace cultures.
+Many barriers still exist preventing autistic young people from entering the workforce, including access to high-quality careers advice, inflexible hiring practices, and non-inclusive workplace cultures.

 We need more flexible solutions that will enable autistic young people to access jobs in a way that is sustainable and meaningful for them.
-This includes tailored careers advice delivered by professionals who understand their needs and reasonable adjustments that are understood, respected and embedded within all workplaces.
+This includes tailored career advice delivered by professionals who understand their needs and reasonable adjustments that are understood, respected, and embedded within all workplaces.